ker2x/DearDiary/README.md

   - And it's on my computer at home.
 My mac run IDA Free 70.
 Pooh.
   - i don't want to bother trying to unpack it on my mac when in can do it at home. i'll do something else instead.

+---

+### SSTIC 2021

+The challenge will be published in less than 2h.

+I just hope it won't be something i know nothing about, i'll be happy if i get one flag.
+Please don't be an iPhone app or something that start with crypto.
+The rules probably won't allow me to publish what i'm doing so i'll have to start a private diary and publish it after the deadline.

+My bet is that it will be an IOT device.